dianarubaga/autonomous-car-rl/model_improvements.md

 ## Conclusion

-The current DQN model provides a solid starting point for training a race car agent, but several modifications may lead to significant performance improvements.
+The current DQN model provides a solid foundation with advanced features like model testing and validation, but several modifications may lead to significant performance improvements.
 By using continuous inputs, avoiding redundant discretization, enhancing the action space (possibly with a dedicated BRAKE action), refining car dynamics, and incorporating algorithmic enhancements such as target networks or prioritized replay, the overall efficiency and effectiveness of the learning process can be improved.
+The existing model testing infrastructure provides a robust framework for validating these improvements.